cirosantilli/x86-assembly-cheat/bibliography.md

     Get yourself the 3 volume IA documentation and the optimization manual and sleep with them.

+    Interesting chapters:

+    -   Volume 1 chapter 5: list of instructions grouped by type, good to find new instructions to play with

+    -   Volume 2 chapter 3: full alphabetic list of all instructions

 -   [System V Application Binary Interface v0.99.7][]

 ## Tutorials